redecentralize/alternative-internet/README.md

 ### eDonkey network (eD2k)
 [eDonkey network](http://en.wikipedia.org/wiki/EDonkey_network) is a decentralized, mostly server-based, peer-to-peer file sharing network best suited to share big files among users, and to provide long term availability of files

+### Firecloud

+[Firecloud](http://firecloud.co) is a P2P web publishing platform in your using Persona and WebRTC to work its magic.

 ### Freenet
 [Freenet](http://freenetproject.org) is free software which lets you anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums, without fear of censorship.
 Freenet is decentralised to make it less vulnerable to attack, and if used in "darknet" mode, where users only connect to their friends, is very difficult to detect.